 Nothing sets the mood for a relaxing soak in the bath, or just chilling on a calm rainy evening, like the warm glow and comforting scent of a candle.

 And there’s something primitively healing about fire and natural aromas.

 But have you ever lit a candle and noticed all the black soot pouring into the air?
 Commercial store-bought candles tend to be made with potentially harmful paraffin wax and synthetic wicks.

 If you’re even a little bit crafty, you can avoid the toxic chemicals in pre-made candles by learning how to make your own candles with essential oils and cotton wicks.
 By opting for natural ingredients, aromatherapy with pure essential oils can provide double the therapeutic benefit of a scented candle.

 Best of all?
-Candle making is remarkably easy to do.
+Making candles with essential oils is remarkably easy to do.
 This tutorial will walk you through the process so you can enjoy your very own DIY essential oil candles with complete peace of mind.

 Soy Wax or Beeswax?
 How to Select the Right Wax

 While paraffin wax has been the candle wax of choice since the late 19th century, we now know that its costs outweigh its benefits.

 In case you didn’t know, paraffin is a byproduct of petroleum, which in turn is produced by the oil industry.
 Straight out of the gate, it’s not a sustainable option for our DIY candle making process.

 On top of that, a 2009 study showed that paraffin wax emits many of the same chemicals as diesel exhaust.
 The substance also creates more harmful soot than other wax options.
 Because soot is a fine powder, it can get into your lungs and cause irritation and allergic reactions.

 Lastly, paraffin candles often contain synthetic fragrances and dyes.
 Those dyes and fragrance oils are usually made of hundreds of chemicals, many of which are phthalates.
 These ingredients are known hormone-disruptors.
 Let’s avoid inhaling those!

 Perhaps the two most popular natural wax options for homemade candles are soy wax and beeswax.
 Let’s take a look at the pros and cons of each.

 Soy Wax vs. Beeswax for Candles